kimokk/myJavaProjects/README.md

 # myJavaProjects
-my first java project with git. beginner in java programming and git
+my first java project with git.
+Let see how it goes!